soarn/ctime/README.md

     - [x] Allow for comments/brief descriptions of why
     - [ ] All requests are subject to approval based on company needs
     - [ ] Blockout dates, Minimum Notice Periods, Maximum number of consecutive days off
+    - [ ] Unknown error occurs if request off is for the current day, need to have this fixed.
+    - [ ] Days are not controlled by timezone which could introduce issues in the future
   - [x] Edit their profile
   - [x] Dashboard
     - [x] Information on next shift